slowcheetah/laravel-keycloak-web-guard/README.md

 ## FAQ

-### How to implement my Model?

-We registered a new user provider that you configured on `config/auth.php` called "keycloak-users".

-In this same configuration you setted the model.
-So you can register your own model extending `SlowCheetah\KeycloakWebGuard\Models\KeycloakUser` class and changing this configuration.

-You can implement your own [User Provider](https://laravel.com/docs/5.8/authentication#adding-custom-user-providers): just remember to implement the `retrieveByCredentials` method receiving the Keycloak Profile information to retrieve a instance of model.

-Eloquent/Database User Provider should work well as they will parse the Keycloak Profile and make a "where" to your database.
-So your user data must match with Keycloak Profile.

 ### I cannot find my login form.

 We register a `login` route to redirect to Keycloak Server.
 After login we'll receive and proccess the token to authenticate your user.